 - Long Island

 - Cat Island

-What Can You Do at Night in Bahamas
+What Can You Do at Night in the Bahamas

-The Bahamas is known for its crazy nightlife, beaches clubs being the most popular ones that light up every space.
-You’ll find the Vegas-style casinos and experience authentic Bahamian culture, without making you bored for a second!
+The Bahamas is known for its crazy nightlife, with beach clubs being the most popular ones that light up every space.
+You’ll find Vegas-style casinos and experience authentic Bahamian culture, without making you bored for a second!

 These top the list of things you can do at night:

 1. Atlantis Casino: Based on Paradise Island, Atlantis Casino offers 85 gaming tables and over 700 slot machines making it one of the best casinos to explore with a Vegas vibe that you’ll love.

 2. A Marina Village Walk: Explore the Bahamas’ food, culture, and music created by the local artists.
 Find handmade jewelry, locally made souvenirs, home decor, ceramics, and paintings.
 You will find the musicians going live in the colorful streets with amazing to enjoy.

 3. Señor Frog’s Nassau: Nassau has the best atmosphere for all ages, the best outdoor restaurants, delicious drinks, and fun dancing with the best cocktails to try, which can make your night really lively.